dscnsec/Coding-Arts/IDEA.md

 ## Sample testcase for problem statement 4 :

-     ## Input
+  ## Input:
-     input 1: Number of buildings x.
+   input 1: Number of buildings x. input 2: input x building codes in the above mentioned pattern. input 3: n(the building code from where she starts ),m( building code where she will stop)
-     input 2: input x building codes in the above mentioned pattern. input 3: n(the building code from where she starts ),m( building code where she will stop) Input 1: 11
+              Input 1: 11
               Input 2: 1 2 3 4 5 6 7 8 9 10 11
               Input 3: 5 11

    ## output
-     no. of turns (building codes from n to m that come while she was taking turns ) -1 if riya did not tookany turn.
+   no. of turns (building codes from n to m that come while she was taking turns) -1 if riya did not tookany turn.
               2 1 3 6